What Does It Cover, and What Will It Cost You?

-If your state requires no-fault insurance, there are benefits to be had in purchasing this type of policy.
+If your state requires no-fault insurance, there are benefits to be had in purchasing this type of coverage.
 First and foremost, no-fault insurance is intended to drive down extraneous legal costs associated with car accidents.

 - Less legal hassle after an accident.

 - Total medical coverage in an accident, no matter who was at fault.